THE BEST CARBON ROAD BIKE WHEELS

 Best Climbing Road Bike Wheels

-Climbing wheels are for riders who do long rides that are centered on climbing up and going down average gradients of 7% and steeper pitches that go on for kilometers or miles at a time.
+Climbing wheels are for long rides centered on climbing up and down average gradients of 7% and steeper pitches that go on for kilometers or miles at a time.

-See my full review and ratings of the Zipp 303 Firecrest and other climbing wheels.
+See my full review and ratings of the Roval Terra CLX II and other climbing wheels.

 ABOUT THE BEST LIST

-Yes, a lot of wheels from Zipp, ENVE, and Bontrager are on this “best” list.
-While we’ve tested wheels from over 20 other well-known and lesser-known brands, you may be wondering why mostly those from these three and only one from a little-known manufacturer like Elitewheels made the list.
+Yes, many wheels from Zipp, ENVE, Roval, and Bontrager are on this “best” list.
+While we’ve tested wheels from over 20 other well-known and lesser-known brands, you may be wondering why those from these four and only one from a little-known manufacturer like Elitewheels made the list.

 Fair question.
 I’ll explain the process and why current models from other brands aren’t on the best list.